Luxor Archaeological Heritage Foundation

 Why is it important to study Theban Tomb 45?

-Theban Tomb 45 is a highly interesting case of tomb reuse: the tomb was built and decorated with painted scenes around 1400 BCE for Djehuty and his family.
+Theban Tomb 45 is a fascinating case of tomb reuse: the tomb was built and partly decorated with painted scenes and texts around 1400 BCE for a man named Djehuty and his family.
 About 200 years later, the tomb was reused by Djehutyemheb and his family.
-Even though the practice of tomb reuse calls to mind images of usurpation, tomb robbery and destruction, this particular tomb demonstrates a respectful attitude of the second occupant of this tomb vis-à-vis the original tomb owner: the second tomb owner left most of the tomb decoration in its original state, but he also retouched a number of the original paintings to conform to contemporary taste.
-For example, he altered the garments, wigs, and furniture depicted in the tomb to conform to contemporary style.
-So instead of vandalising an earlier tomb and whitewashing its walls in order to replace the original decoration with his own, he retouched the original paintings and added his own decoration only to wall sections that had been left undecorated by the original tomb owner.
+Even though the practice of tomb reuse calls to mind images of usurpation, tomb robbery and destruction, this particular tomb was reused in a non-destructive manner, with consideration for the memory of the original tomb owner.
+Instead of vandalising an earlier tomb and whitewashing its walls in order to replace the original decoration with his own, the second tomb owner left most of the tomb decoration in its original state.
+He added his own decoration only to walls sections that had been left undecorated by the original tomb owner, and he retouched a number of the original paintings.
+For example, he altered the garments, wigs, and furniture depicted in the tomb to conform to contemporary style and taste.

 The double occupation of Theban Tomb 45 and the way in which the second occupant dealt with the original decoration make it an excellent starting point for a research project on the mechanisms and motives behind tomb reuse in New Kingdom Egypt, carried out by Dr. Carina van den Hoven.
-Tomb reuse was widespread in Ancient Egypt.
+Tomb reuse was a widespread mortuary practice in Ancient Egypt.
 Consequently, much information is available in terms of archaeological data.
 However, there is a surprising lack of academic research on this topic.
-Tomb reuse is documented only as part of the life-histories of individual tombs, i.e. detached from its wider historical, cultural, and geographic context.
+Traditionally, studies of burial monuments have mainly been concerned with their original construction and decoration, and with their original tomb owner(s).
+The continued use and reuse of tombs has long been of marginal interest to researchers.
+This is indeed surprising, because the continued use and later adaptations of monuments are all part of a monument's 'life history'.
+Another problem in the study of tomb reuse is that the phenomenon is generally documented only as part of the life histories of individual tombs, i.e. detached from its wider historical, cultural, and geographic context.
 Dr. Van den Hoven’s research project takes a new approach and explores tomb reuse in terms of the theoretical concepts of space and memory.
 In doing so, she aims to go beyond the investigation of apparent motives associated with individual cases of tomb reuse, and to present an innovative understanding of the collective way in which the Ancient Egyptians used and interacted with the landscape and its monuments in order to connect with their own past and ancestors.
 This new approach opens the way for cross-cultural comparison of the ways in which societies regard the dead and their own past, an important aspect of the wider phenomenon of cultural identity that is still relevant today.
 The fieldwork project in Theban Tomb 45 forms the starting point for this research project, but the evidence will be contextualised within the wider mortuary landscape of the Theban necropolis.

 What are the aims and objectives of the TT45 Project?